 - Social Services

 - Education Welfare Service

 - School Nurse

-- Community Paediatrician
+- Community Paediatrician at the Child Development Centre

-- Speech and Language Service
+- Speech and Language Team (SALT)

-- Early Help/Think Family
+- Early Help/Enabling Families

-- Learning Behaviour Advisory Team
+- Learning Behaviour Advisory Team (LBAT)

-- Social Communication Team (Autism)
+- Autism and Social Communication Team (ASCT)

-- Educational Psychology
+- Educational Psychologyist (EP)

 A specialist's involvement will be requested where a pupil continues to make little or no progress over a sustained period or where they continue to work at levels substantially below those expected of pupils of a similar age, despite evidence-based SEND support delivered by appropriately trained staff.
 The pupil's parents/carers will always be involved in any decision to involve specialists.
-Referrals will be made by the SENDCO, but maybe subject to an agency waiting list.
+Referrals will be made by the SENDCO, but may be subject to an agency waiting list.
 The involvement of specialists and what was discussed or agreed will be recorded and shared with the parents/carers and teaching staff supporting the child in the same way as other SEND support.

-The SENDCO and class teacher, together with the specialists and involving the pupil's parents/carers, will convene a meeting, where together they can consider a range of evidence-based and effective teaching approaches, appropriate equipment, strategies and interventions in order to support the child's progress.
+The SENDCO and class teacher, together with the specialist and involving the pupil's parents/carers, will convene a meeting, where together they can consider a range of evidence-based and effective teaching approaches, appropriate equipment, strategies and interventions in order to support the child's progress.
 They will agree the outcomes to be achieved through the support, including a date by which progress will be reviewed.

 SEND support will be adapted or replaced depending on how effective it has been in achieving the agreed outcomes.
-Where, despite the school having taken relevant and purposeful action to identify, assess and meet the SEND of the child or young person, the child or young person has not made expected progress and is working at the threshold levels as stated in the Guidance and Criteria for Requests for Education Health & Care Needs Assessments booklet, the school or parents/carers should consider submitting a request for an Education, Health and Care assessment.
+Where, despite the school having taken relevant and purposeful action to identify, assess and meet the SEND of the child or young person, the child or young person has not made expected progress and is working at the threshold levels as stated in the West Sussex Guidance and Criteria for Requests for Education Health & Care Needs Assessment, the school or parents/carers should consider submitting a request for an Education, Health and Care assessment.